|Currently there are no public meetings scheduled for this project.|

 - Potentially prepare a flood hazard mitigation plan to provide potential solutions for the identified flood prone areas.

-The first work assignment (Data Collection & Base Flo-2D model) was completed for this study.
-The second work assignment (Field Survey & Site Visit Evaluation) began in Jun.
+The first work assignment (Data Collection & Base Flo-2D model) & the second work assignment (Field Survey & Site Visit Evaluation) were completed for this study.
+The third work assignment (Hydrologic and Hydraulic Analysis) began in August.